-Abortion, or termination of pregnancy, is a safe medical procedure used to end pregnancy through surgical intervention or by taking medication that causes the contents of the uterus to be expelled.
+Abortion, also known as termination of pregnancy, is a safe medical procedure used to end pregnancy through surgical intervention or by taking medication that causes the contents of the uterus to be expelled.

 At Marie Stopes Australia we understand that women at all stages of their reproductive life can find themselves faced with having to make the difficult decision to terminate a pregnancy.